-Fulbright Egyptian Scholar Program – Arts Management, Museum and Heritage Studies
+Fulbright Egyptian Scholar Program – Arts Management, Museum and Heritage Studies Grant

-Grant duration: three to nine months.
+Grant Duration: three to nine months.

-- Applicants must reside in Egypt starting from the application process and throughout the selection, placement and pre-departure processes.
+- Currently residing in Egypt; applicants must reside in Egypt starting from the application process and throughout the selection, placement and pre-departure processes.

 - Professionals at an artistic institution, e.g. museum, library, arts, cultural center/institute, or academic faculty members at Egyptian universities in the fields of arts and cultural management, or museum and heritage studies.

 - Possess a strong professional or academic background in the field of study; applicants should be suitably qualified to conduct the proposed research.

 - Applicants have to successfully complete all the steps of the application, assessment, and selection process and successfully finalize all required procedures.